Thick hyperbolic 3-manifolds with bounded rank: Carrier graphs

 If $f: X \longrightarrow M$ is a carrier graph, the hyperbolic metric on $M$ pulls back to a path (pseudo)-metric on $X$, which we use to measure the lengths of the edges of $X$.
 We say that $f $ has \emph {minimal length} if its total edge length is at most that of any other equivalent carrier graph $Y \longrightarrow M$.
-It follows from Arzela-Ascoli that any equivalence class of carrier graphs has a minimal length representative.
+It follows from Arzela-Ascoli that any equivalence class of carrier graphs has a {minimal length} representative.

+A carrier graph $f : X \longrightarrow M$ is \emph{degenerate} if there is an edge of $X$ that is mapped to a point in $M$, and \emph{nondegenerate} otherwise.
+When $f$ is degenerate, let $X'$ be the graph obtained from $X$ by collapsing all such edges to points, let $\pi : X \longrightarrow X'$ be the projection, and let $f' : X' \longrightarrow M$ be the nondegenerate carrier graph with $f = \pi \circ f'$.
+If there are entire loops in $X$ that are mapped to points in $M$, then $f'$ will not be equivalent to $f$.
+However, if $f$ has minimal length, then $f'$ does too, since any equivalent carrier graph can be blown up to a carrier graph with the same length that is equivalent to $f$.
+So, in the following, \emph{whenever we consider minimal length carrier graphs, we will always assume they are nondegenerate.}

-White \cite {Whiteinjectivity} has shown that when $f: X \longrightarrow M $ is a minimal length carrier graph, $X$ is trivalent and the edges of $X$ map to geodesic segments in $ M$ that connect at $2\pi/3$-angles.
+White \cite {Whiteinjectivity} has shown\footnote{Technically, White has a standing minimal rank assumption in his paper, but his argument here is just that if $X$ isn't trivalent with $2\pi/3$ angles in the image, there is a length decreasing perturbation of $f$.
+So, this result applies to any (nondegenerate) minimal length $f$.} that if $f: X \longrightarrow M $ is a minimal length carrier graph, then $X$ is trivalent and the edges of $X$ map to geodesic segments in $ M$ that connect at $2\pi/3$-angles.
 He used this to show that any minimal length carrier graph has a cycle with total edge length less than some constant depending on $\rank(\pi_1 X)$.
 In fact, we will see that minimal length carrier graphs have a lot of extra structure.

 \begin {defi}[Relatively connected] A carrier graph $f: X \longrightarrow M$ with geodesic edges is $D$-\emph{relatively connected} if whenever $Y\subset X$ is a proper subgraph, there is an edge $e\subset X \setminus Y$ with $ \length^f_{Y}(e) \leq D. $ \end{defi}